osisoft/testing-content/content/api-reference/identity/identity-tenants-users.md

 <a id="tocSmultistatusresponsechilderror"></a>
 <a id="tocsmultistatusresponsechilderror"></a>

 ChildError objects returned in a 207 response.
+TODO: Remove this internal model and re-adopt public model when moving to System.Text.Json in WI 202168.

 ### Properties